 Making matters worse, every time your weapon breaks, you’re required to enter a sub-real time menu in order to switch out to something else.
 This often takes a few seconds, as you select the weapon that’s most appropriate, creating a very jarring, stop and start dynamic to the games’ encounters.
-The interface itself isn’t as accessible as you might like either, in order to switch weapon the player must either open the inventory, or hit a direction on the d-pad, then scroll to the weapon of their choosing.
-Both of these options pause the game, and having to repeatedly interupt combat to change weapons, shields, bows and arrows can really harm the pacing of a fight.
+The interface itself isn’t as accessible as you might like either, in order to switch weapon the player must either open the full inventory, or hit a direction on the d-pad, then scroll to the weapon of their choosing.
+Both of these options pause the game, and having to repeatedly interrupt combat to change weapons, shields, bows and arrows can really harm the pacing of a fight.
 If the player is forced to pause a gameplay segment to make a choice then it should be a meaningful one, not simply selecting the weapon with the next highest attack so that combat can resume.

 The sheer presentation of this exchange presents its own problem too, as in order to switch weapon with the d-pad, you need to move off the analogue stick, this really spoils the fluidity of the battle leaving Link vulnerable for a moment while you move your thumb from the left analogue stick which controls his movement.
 The quick select menu that presents itself could have been more user friendly too, requiring you to scroll horizontally to choose your next weapon, other games achieve the same result faster with weapon wheels, and sometimes Zelda’s awkward implementation feels longer than using the full inventory.

 Ultimately, it’s the lack of functional variety that really hurts the weapon durability system more than anything else.
 With more in-depth means of acquiring diverse array of weapons, the durability system could have encouraged experimentation and adaptation in a very positive way.
-However picking up weapons with more attack, or defense, that are incredibly similar to those you’ve already have or recently used, fails to lend the variety required to make exploration of your options feel satisfying.
+However picking up weapons with more attack, or defence, that are incredibly similar to those you’ve already have or recently used, fails to lend the variety required to make exploration of your options feel satisfying.
 This is only hampered further by the clumsy implementation of the weapon selections user interface, and the negative implication this has on the games’ pacing.

 Making matters even worse, weapons have a tendency to break within a very small number of swings, whether it be a steel forged sword, or a simple wooden club scavenged from an enemy.
 Many of these weapons don’t last the duration of a single fight, and in some cases this can even act as a barrier to the games’ much touted exploration.
 Exploring early on in the game it wasn’t difficult to encounter enemies that would sooner break my entire inventory than be killed by anything I had available.
 Later on in the game some of these issues are alleviated by weapons that are semi-permanent, and others that have much more sustained durability, yet the issues presented by the durability system never disappear.

 Moving beyond the durability systems issues, head to head combat itself is merely serviceable.
 Escape enemy strikes with either the shield, or a well timed dodge, and then it’s your turn to attack, take your turn, rinse and repeat.
-It’s basic but ultimately not dissimilar to what players have come to expect from the series, you won’t be disappointed, but you’re not likely to be enthralled by your options either.
-There are some odd ommissions too, for instance each weapon you obtain only has a relatively basic set of attacks, lacking the variation in attacks that weapons in previous Zelda games featured.
+It’s basic but ultimately not dissimilar to what players have come to expect from the series; you won’t be disappointed, but you’re not likely to be enthralled by your options either.
+There are some odd omissions too, for instance each weapon you obtain only has a relatively basic set of attacks, lacking the variation in attacks that weapons in previous Zelda games featured.
 Still, overcoming your foes to land that final blow can be a satisfying experience, especially due to the games rag-doll physics system which sees enemies flying off into all sorts of directions when struck.

 However, Breath of the Wild’s more innovative gameplay systems come in the form of it’s puzzle mechanics, and on occasion, the means in which these can be integrated into combat.
 Near the start of the game Link is given various magical powers – for instance, one which can turn water to ice, another which allows you to grab large objects and move them around with tremendous force – these come into play in creative ways through the games Shrines and Dungeons, as Link is required to use each in order to solve various puzzles.